Secure-Embedded-Systems/woot2025-GlitchGluck/example2/fault-free/sim/README.md

 ### Outputs

 - `cycle_start_end_time.txt`
   This file contains the start and end times of cycles during the simulation.

+- `dut_start_end_time.txt`
+  Provides the start and end timestamps during which the Device Under Test (DUT) is actively stimulated.
+Used to align scan data with meaningful execution windows.

-- `pc.txt`
+- `pc_reg.txt`
   A file that stores the program counter (PC) values during the simulation.

 - `valuedata_Q.json`
   Stores scan state data for each word-level register, documented per cycle, reflecting the values of registers at different points during the simulation.

-- `memdump.txt`
-  Contains a snapshot of the processor's memory contents at the end of simulation.
-This file is used to analyze changes to memory state resulting from normal or faulted execution.